Nearly Human

 "I LOVE MY LIFE":

 Good-bye "Just One Victory", hello "I Love My Life".
-Todd's new encore, and it really works to get the crowd up and going and then just completely drains them.
+Ted's new encore, and it really works to get the crowd up and going and then just completely drains them.
 Like "Parallel Lines" and "Unloved Children", if you haven't heard and seen the Live in Japan videotape version, or ANY live version, you really haven't heard this song.
 And is it a "funny love thing" or a "funky love thang"?

 That's just some thoughts as I head out the door for a chilly Christmas parade at the oceanfront.
 Got my tickets for St. Pete and Orlando, and am feeling warmer by the day.